 An early version of this FAQ is still online.
 Most of it still applies today with the notable exception of my take on regenerative braking.
 In 2007, I wrote “regenerative braking would only add 2-3% to the battery’s range.”
-This was based on a my reading of a white paper which in turn was based on outdated assumptions.
+This was based on my reading of a white paper which in turn was based on outdated assumptions.
 I now have an ebike with regenerative braking and it extends my range by 10% on flat roads and 20% or more in hilly terrain.
 I love being wrong about stuff like that.
 Regenerative braking is awesome.

 The following is a sampler platter of the kinds of questions I’m asked while test riding my rig around Berkeley and Oakland.
 Looking back over my choices, I seem to have selected questions based more on how much I’ve had to think about the answer than on frequency of the question.
 It’s a challenge to craft one-size-fits-all answers when the person asking the questions might be a conspiracy theorist or a Nobel Laureate.
-We have a fair share of both types around here.
+We have more than our share of both types around here.

 It’s electric… so you don’t have to pedal?

 I get this one all the time so you might think that I’ve gotten good at answering it but nothing could be further from the truth.
 I find it’s an ongoing source of frustration.
 When linguists discuss the theoretical challenges of communicating with extraterrestrials, they point out that the basis of communication is a shared frame of reference.
 I believe this is my problem: the person asking lives in a completely different reality from my own.
 They’re an alien.